EUDAT-Training/B2SHARE-Training/deploy/08_B2SHARE_administration.md

 where `container_name` is the name of the container you want to enter, e.g.: `dockerize_b2share_1`.
 You can use tab completion for the container name.

-You will automatically be located in the `/eudat/b2share` directory:
+You will automatically enter the B2SHARE container in the `/eudat/b2share` directory:

 ```sh
 $ pwd